 Matt is also a carded judge for the National Reining Horse Association since 1999, and he manages cowhorse and reining shows.
 He has been a board member and held various officer positions for several reining horse association affiliate organizations since the mid-1990’s.
 Matt raises, trains and shows reining horses; he enjoys teaching lessons and conducting clinics for riders of all ability levels.

 Matt can be reached via the contact page or at: 206-909-0511.

-April LaLande is editor of Horses for Clean Water's website and e-newsletter: The Green Horse.
-She has worked with Horses for Clean Water on special projects since 2006, and previously attended numerous Horses for Clean Water events.
+April LaLande has been a consultant with Horses for Clean Water on special projects since 2006, and previously attended numerous Horses for Clean Water events.